 Stir the optional sausage slices into the stew, then season with salt and pepper.
 The stewed beans should have a thick, stew-like consistency, not soupy, but if you’d like a bit more liquid in the dish, stir in a bit more water.
 Serve in shallow bowls.

-Variation: Later on in the fall, use butternut or acorn squash in place of the yellow squash or delicata.
+- In late fall, use butternut or acorn squash in place of the yellow squash or delicata.
 See tips on how to more easily cut and peel hard squashes in this post on winter squashes.